Residues of a tropical zeta function for convex domains: Introduction

-Thus the tropical zeta function is the Mellin transform of the lattice-length profile of the tropical wave fronts.
+Thus the tropical zeta function is the Mellin transform of the lattice-perimeter profile of the tropical wave fronts.
 In particular, the singularities of \(Z_\Omega(s)\) are governed by the short-time asymptotics of this boundary evolution.

 Our first result concerns the polygonal case.
 If \(\Omega\) is a polygon whose sides have rational slopes, then \(Z_\Omega(s)\) extends meromorphically to the whole complex plane, and its rightmost pole occurs at \(s=1\).
 The residue at this pole is the lattice length of \(\partial\Omega\).
 Thus, for rational polygons, the leading singularity records the lattice-visible part of the boundary.